 Sexual Assault on Campus: Are Universities and the Gov. Helping?

-According to a survey by the CBC, 16 post-secondary institutions reported zero incidents of sexual assault from 2011 – 2015.
+According to a survey by the CBC, 16 post-secondary institutions reported zero incidents of sexual assault on campus from 2011 – 2015.

 Which is ridiculous.